Article Collection

 Introduction

-Docker containers rely heavily on the functionality provided by the host’s kernel.
-Two primary groups of such functionality provided by the Linux kernel are Linux control groups and Linux namespaces.
+Containers rely heavily on the functionality provided by the Linux kernel.
+Primary groups of such functionality are Linux control groups, Linux namespaces, and Linux capabilities.

 Docker Components